By Teachers, For Teachers

 Wow, it is really the end of the year already?!?
 With maternity leave it really crept up on me, fast.

-One of my main goals for my students during the summer is to try to prevent regression of skills.
+One of my main goals for my students during the summer is to try to prevent regression of skills, or the summer slide.
 A study done by Harris Cooper, a psychology professor at Duke University, showed that children lose about a month of their academic achievement over the summer.
 For students in special education (and really all students), this is HUGE!

 I have decided to come up with a calendar this year to give to my parents that will have a skill to work on each day.
 This could be something as simple as a question to discuss, reciting the alphabet, going on a number hunt etc. My hope is that this will help my students retain some of the skills that they have worked so hard on all year.